 - Related: How to Raise Your Credit Score

-You do get two miles per $1 spent at U.S. restaurants and on purchases made directly with Delta, but you only get one mile per $1 spent on everything else.
+You do get two miles per $1 spent at restaurants worldwide and on purchases made directly with Delta, but you only get one mile per $1 spent on everything else.
 Still, like we said, the fact that Delta no longer publishes an award chart makes it so nobody can assign real value to these miles anyway.

 If you want an airline credit card, there are oodles of additional options to consider with better ongoing perks and big signup bonuses.
 Heck, there are even Delta credit cards with better benefits and rewards with this one if you insist on flying Delta.